 What is the Competency Framework?
-Introduction & Flowchart

-The Safeguarding Children Competency Framework is for use by the Leicester, Leicestershire and Rutland Children's Workforce to support individuals and organisations to undertake their safeguarding roles and responsibilities in a committed, confident and 'competent manner.
+The Safeguarding Children Competency Framework is for use by Leicester, Leicestershire and Rutland Children>s Workforce.
+Its purpose is to support individuals and organisations to undertake their safeguarding roles and responsibilities in a confident and competent manner.